abbreviatedman/spellbound/data/quotes.md

 113
 00:04:23,448 --> 00:04:25,215
-I mean, she was vague, but I mean...
+I mean, she was vague, but I mean…

 114
 00:04:27,455 --> 00:04:28,518